Iowa State vs. Kansas NCAA Football Odds, Plays and Insights | October 2, 2021

 - Kansas is winless against the spread this year.

-- Kansas is 0-2 against the spread and 0-2 overall when the team records more than 17.8 points.
+- Kansas is 0-2 against the spread and 0-2 overall in games when it puts up more than 17.8 points.

 - The Jayhawks have three giveaways this season, while the Cyclones have four takeaways .